What is slander?

 Can an editor make a correction and avoid being sued for malicious falsehood?

 The difference between a malicious falsehood and libel is that the former could have simply been an honest mistake.
-If an editor realises such an error then they should publish a correction quickly to put the mistake right and greatly reduce the chances of a claimant winning any subsequent legal action on the basis of malice in the publication of the false statement.
+If an editor realises such an error, they should publish a correction quickly to put the mistake right and greatly reduce the chances of a claimant winning any subsequent legal action on the basis of malice in the publication of the false statement.

 What constitutes slander of goods and title?